-When you unplug the HDMI cable and replug it, wait at least 5 seconds before you replug the HDMI cable again.
+When you unplug the HDMITM cable and replug it, wait at least 5 seconds before you replug the HDMITM cable again.

-Settings for display video on HDMI
+Settings for display video on HDMITM

-To view video on the HDMI display device, be sure to configure the following settings otherwise you might find that nothing is displayed.
+To view video on the HDMITM display device, be sure to configure the following settings otherwise you might find that nothing is displayed.

-Be sure to use the function key to select the display device before starting to play video.
-Do not change the display device or audio device while playing media files.
+Be sure to select the display device or audio device before starting to play video.
+Do not change the display device or audio device while playing video.